spacelift-io/user-documentation/docs/concepts/policy/README.md

 ## Return Types

-There are currently eight types of supported policies and while each of them is different, they have a lot in common.
-In particular, they can fall into one of the two groups based on what rules are expected to return.
+There are currently nine types of supported policies and while each of them is different, they have a lot in common.
+In particular, they can fall into a few groups based on what rules are expected to return.

 ### Boolean